poppinss/string/README.md

 ### random

 Generate a cryptographically secure random string of a given length.
-The output value is URL safe base64 encoded string.
+The output value is a URL-safe base64-encoded string.

 ```ts
 import string from '@poppinss/string'